Other Musems and Archives

 Gate Keepers erect barriers to entry, and charge you to get past each one.
 The object is to empty your pockets as you wend your way toward your desired destination.

-Smaug's hoard of treasures collected over the ages (a literary reference to The Hobbit) is stashed in a deep, dark cavern, guarded by a greedy old dragon that doesn't want anyone to steal his things.
+Smaug's hoard of treasures collected over the ages (a literary reference to The Hobbit) is stashed in a deep, dark cavern, guarded by a greedy old dragon that doesn't want anyone to take his things.
+These entities to make it hard and expensive to get at their holdings.

 Recommendations: